 Such a great little spot.
 Never disappoints thanks to that view featuring our rugged and beautiful coastline.
 Despite its popularity in summer, it always has that secluded feel to it.
 There is a saltwater rock pool at the southern end of the beach and lots of rock pools awaiting little explorers.
 Amenities and a small playpark (Leeder Park) sits at the top of the stairs down to the beach.
 Parking can be a bit of a pain, but worth it.
 And, you get to drive over the beautiful Seacliff Bridge.
 Sublime!

-Port Kembla Beach
+Port Kembla Beach and Pool

 A long-standing favourite, and over time, has earned itself about 100 child-friendly points.
 It also boasts being “regarded as one of Wollongong’s most prestigious beaches” (rumour has it that sand from this beach was shipped over to Waikiki – yes, Hawaii!).
 Loads of parking, there is also a large Olympic pool on the northern rocks which also hosts a toddler/baby pool area.
 This Illawarra gem has one of the largest foreshores in the region (running along the sand anyone?).
 Amenities galore, change rooms and showers.
 Need we say more?
 Oh, and it serves coffee AND ice cream.